List of Major League Baseball retired numbers: Numbers kept out of circulation

 On Opening Day of the 2012 season, the New York Mets unveiled a memorial "Kid 8" logo to honor the late Gary Carter.
-Although no Met has worn the number 8 since Carter's election to the Hall of Fame, it is not retired.
+In 2026, Nick Morabito became the first Met to wear #8 since Carter's election to the Hall of Fame in 2003.
+However, the number was issued in error, with Morabito switching to #55 the following day.
 The Mets have also not issued #48 since the departure of Jacob deGrom.